Table of Contents

 Shape the Island to Fit Your Needs

 Space permitting, a kitchen island is a great addition for any home.
 It gives you the extra space you need for food prep, and often doubles as an informal dining room table.
 Most commonly islands are rectangular in shape, with an overhang on one side to accommodate for stools to create extra seating.
 However this rule is meant to be broken.
 Because kitchen countertops, in most cases, are cut and polished to size, consider creating an island that best fits your needs.
 For example, overhang on the wings of this island creates a natural flow between the kitchen and living room while still providing the option for informal dining.

 Two Tier Countertops

 Waterfall island has become a staple of high-end renovation and this trend is here to stay.
-This design feature is best utilized when the stone selected for the countertops is veiny, and when the veins spill over from the counter to the leg of the island it crates a waterfall effect.
-The addition of a waterfall will serve multiple purposes as well, it’s not only esthetically pleasing but it will also hide barstools and appliances in the island.
-If you’re looking for a more sophisticated, contemporary kitchen look a waterfall island will deliver.
+This design feature is best utilized when the stone selected for the countertops is veiny, and when the veins spill over from the counter to the leg of the island it creates a waterfall effect.
+The addition of a waterfall will serve multiple purposes as well, it’s not only aesthetically pleasing, but it will also hide barstools and appliances in the island.
+If you’re looking for a more sophisticated, contemporary kitchen look, a waterfall island will deliver.

-Medium and smaller sized kitchens are often designs often don’t include an island because of the limited space, however a prep island can be a great solution to this problem.
-A prep island does not provide any extra seating however it does add valuable countertop space.
+Medium and smaller sized kitchens often don’t include an island because of the limited space.
+However, a prep island can be a great solution to this problem.
+A prep island does not provide any extra seating, but it does add valuable countertop space.
 The sizes can vary, but the starting width should be at least 18”.
 You may also consider using a base that could be moved, such as cart on wheels, which can be hidden at any time.